dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 }
 ```

-The `SwipeContainer` class creates `SwipeGestureRecognizer` objects for all four swipe directions, and attaches `Swipe` event handlers.
+The `SwipeContainer` class creates <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> objects for all four swipe directions, and attaches `Swipe` event handlers.
 These event handlers invoke the `Swipe` event defined by the `SwipeContainer`.

 The following XAML code example shows the `SwipeContainer` class wrapping a <xref:Microsoft.Maui.Controls.BoxView>: